 Practicalities for visiting the Aldeias de Xisto

-I think Candal is the only one of the Lousã schist villages served by bus so you’ll either need a car or a tour to get to them.
+I think Candal is the only one of the Lousã schist villages served by bus so you’ll either need a car or a tour (like my 2 Week Portugal Discovery Tour) to get to them.

 Go Walks Portugal specialise in cultural tours in central Portugal and offer 1/2 and full day tours to the Lousã schist villages of Candal, Talasnal and Casal Novo, including a stop at the ancient castle and riverside sanctuary and a chance to walk in the countryside.
 Get a 5% reader discount with my code: JULIE5